BentleyDavis/bentleydavis.github.io/content/blog/journalist.md

 ## Then:
 - Contact me with your hourly rate and a link to your portfolio
-- If I approve, I will pay for 2 hours for you to look at some content and record a video of yourself suggestng improvements.
+- If I approve, I will pay for 2 hours for you to look at some content and record a video of yourself suggesting improvements.